Unidata/nexus-IaC/provisioning/roles/testing/README.md

 In the provisioning directory, do:
 ```
-ansible-playbook -i inventories/vagrant/hosts site.yml --tags "test"
+ansible-playbook -i inventories/vagrant/hosts test.yml
 ```

-This will execute only the functional tests defined in `/provisioning/tasks/tests.yml`.
+This will execute only the tests included in the test playbook; Nexus config is assumed to have already been done.

 ### Against a fresh Docker container